 Mr. Fredrick Mulupo: Headman Mongu, is a former World Vision staff member.
 He has been elected as the site manager for the Silozi Seed Bank and Trees For Elephants projects in Mongu, Barotseland.
 Mr. Mulupo has pledged a number of plots and shop for project activities in Mongu and has identified the same in Kalabo for initial project activities.
 Fredrick has worked very hard for the past year and a half digging compost pits and preparing the garden and nursery sites for planting.
 He is well respected in his community and has personal connections with the Chief and Litunga (King) of the Lozi people.

-Mr. Matindo Mulopo: Is currently assistant manager in Mongu.
-He is responsible for all computer communication with Canada, providing photos for our web site, training nursery staff and over seeing both gardens.
+Mr. Matindo Mulopo: Is an assistant manager in Mongu when he is there.
+We are happy to announce that Matindo is presently studying to become a nurse at Eden University in Lusaka and will return to Mongu to work in Liwanika Hospital in 2020.When he is on site he is responsible for all computer communication with Canada, providing photos for our web site, training nursery staff and overseeing both gardens.
 Matindo will recruit volunteers in Mongu to fill the planting tubes, deliver seeds and maintain the nurseries.
 His wonderful personality,communication and Information Technology skills make interacting with the local farmers comfortable and efficient.
 Matindo can think on his feet and we feel confident that our Resource Garden and Tree Nursery are in good hands.
 Matindo is a valuable asset to SEEDS and is presently furthering his education around agriculture, animal husbandry (cattle & pigs), fish farming, crop production, horticulture, pomology ( growing fruit), farm engineering, communication skills, entrepreneurship, computer and soil science at the Kaoma Youth Resource Centre Zambia.
 SEEDS is happy to sponsor such a fine, hard working student.
 All the best Matindo!

 Mr. Mwauluka Namanagolwa: Mualuka, is how I know him and he has been a most valuable asset to World Vision, Njamba and his family, his community at large and especially to SEEDS.
 Mwauluka was the volunteer with World Vision who found Njamba and determined he was in need of a sponsor.
 He was also the person who took the annual photos of Njamba and filled out his progress report that was sent to Joanne each year.
 Due to the experience volunteering with World Vision, Mualuka was asked to be a councilor for the government for the rural area he lives in.
 Again as a volunteer councilor, Mwauluka has helped his community immensely and is now our project manager for Kalabo.